Marketcircle/AXElements/docs/Searching.markdown

 screen anymore either).
 It can also be helpful when you want to explore the UI element tree and find out what types of UI elements are present on the screen.
-The detail to remember is that a pluralized search will have to explore the entire UI subtree from the starting point and so it could be very slow.
+The detail to remember is that a pluralized search will have to explore the entire UI sub-tree from the starting point and so it could be very slow.

 ### Kind Of